fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Expedition Hub](#expedition-hub); found occasionally throughout the Magma Rifts.

 *Blueprints:*
+- *Empty, Power Relay, Lightstick:* Comes with the Expedition Hub.
-- *Atmodome*: Exit Tau to the East, turn South and walk under the pipes.
+- *Atmodome*: Exit Tau through the airlock, turn NE and walk under the pipes.
 Past the storage container near the raised platform, there's a chest against the wall.
+An Atmodome Buildkit is sitting on top of it; pick it up to *also* learn the blueprint.
+- *RadProtect*: An item in the code-locked chest inside the Seam X-5 habitat.
 - *Large Crate*: Near the western (initial) entrance to Tau, in the half-sunken storage container.
 - *Hypercompressor*: On the bridge between Tau and Omicron.